 On June 16, 1931, Al Capone pled guilty to tax evasion and Prohibition charges.
 He then boasted to the press that he had struck a deal for a 2 ½ sentence, but the presiding judge informed him he, the judge, was not bound by any deal.
 Capone then changed his plea to not guilty.

 He never publicly returned to Chicago and had become mentally incapable of returning to gangland politics.
 By 1946, his physician and a Baltimore psychiatrist, after examination, both concluded Al Capone had been reduced to the mentality of a 12-year-old child.
 He continued to reside on Palm Island with his wife and immediate family, in a secluded atmosphere, until his death due to a stroke and pneumonia on January 25, 1947.
-Al Capone was first buried in Mount Olivet Cemetery in Chicago but was later moved to the city’s Mount Carmel Cemetery.
+Al Capone was first buried in Mount Olivet Cemetery in Chicago but later moved to Mount Carmel Cemetery.